-Armpit hair removal offers a number of benefits to men, including:
+Armpit hair removal offers several benefits to men, including:

 - It Looks Better.
-Let's be honest—many of us want to look good.
+Many of us want to look good.
 Whether you're out on the beach or having a rendezvous in the sheets, it's always best practice to put your best face (and pits) forward.
 Ultra-hairy armpits can be a turnoff, so keep them clean and feel better about the way you look.

 Reasons Men Don't Shave Their Armpits